cding21/cding21/README.md

 - 👋 Hi, I’m @cding21
 - 👀 I’m interested in Machine Learning and AI, specifically their application in a healthcare setting
-- 🌱 I’m currently learning Software Requirements Analysis, Software Processes and Management and Computer Systems
+- 🌱 I’m currently learning High Integrity Systems Engineering, Masters Advanced Software Project and Critical Communication for Engineers
 - 🤝 I’m looking to collaborate on Hack-a-thon projects and other related ideas

 <!---